-Problem Possible Cause - Solution The system freezes or the screen goes dark.
-The system's power saving features have timed-out.
-Use the AC/DC adapter, press the sleep (Fn + F4) key combination, or press the power button if no LEDs are lit.
-The system never goes into a power saving mode.
+Problem Possible Cause - Solution The system never goes into a power saving mode.
 Power Options features are not enabled.
-Go to the Windows Power Options menu and enable the features you prefer (see "Power-Saving States" on page 3 - 7).
+Go to the Windows Power Options menu and enable the features you prefer (see "Power-Saving States" on page 3 - 7 ).
 Make sure you have enabled Hibernate mode from the control panel.
 The Wireless LAN/Bluetooth modules cannot be detected.
 The modules are off as the computer is in Airplane Mode .
 Go to the Charms Bar and select Settings and then click the WiFi icon (Airplane mode should be Off).
 The PC Camera module cannot be detected.
 The module is off.
-Press the Fn + F10 key combination in order to enable the module (see "Function/Hot Key Indicators" on page 1 - 13).
+Press the Fn + F10 key combination in order to enable the module (see "Function/Hot Key Indicators" on page 1 - 12 ).
 Run the camera application to view the camera picture.
 The Wireless LAN/Bluetooth modules cannot be configured.
 The driver(s) for the module(s) have not been installed.
-Make sure you have installed the driver for the appropriate module (see the instructions for the appropriate module in "Modules & Options" on page 6 - 1).
+Make sure you have installed the driver for the appropriate module (see the instructions for the appropriate module in "Modules &amp; Options" on page 6 - 1 ).
 A file cannot be copied to/from a connected Bluetooth device.
 The transfer of data between the computer and a Bluetooth enabled device is supported in one direction only (simultaneous data transfer is not supported).
 If you are copying a file from your computer to a Bluetooth enabled device, you will not be able to copy a file from the Bluetooth enabled device to your computer until the file transfer process has been completed

 Problem Possible Cause - Solution When using a Bluetooth headset the audio appears to be mono and not stereo.
 This is a common issue with Bluetooth headsets.
-To resolve this issue do the following (you will need to repeat this procedure after every boot up, restart, or when the system resumes from hibernation): Go to the Devices & Printers co Double-click the Bluetooth heads Click Connect to complete the st Go to the Sound control panel in Right-click (in the Playback tab) default device is Headset).
-Click Connect to complete the st et. ereo connection Windows. the Bluetooth St ereo Audio device (the A file being copied to/from a connected Bluetooth device appears to be transferring very slowly .
-You may have the Bluetooth control panel (Settings > Devices > Bluetooth) open .
-When transferring data between the computer and a Bluetooth enabled device, make sure that the Bluetooth control panel is closed . 江 4- Sampl DEVICES Find a letting 0 Bluetooth Control Panel (Settings > Devices) Close the Bluetooth control panel (pictured on the right) when transferring data between the computer and a Bluetooth enabled device.
-Printers & sciences Connected devices Blackooth Mouse & touckpad Typing Authority Manage Bluetooth devices stillatooth on on Nour BC is warding for and can be discovered by title-eloth devices.
-DAW-LIN Ready to pair straight to pair Macady to pair RC) Phone Ready to pail
+To resolve this issue do the following (you will need to repeat this procedure after every boot up , restart , or when the system resumes from hibernation ): Go to the Devices &amp; Printers control panel in Windows.
+Double-click the Bluetooth headset.
+Click Connect to complete the stereo connection.
+OR Go to the Sound control panel in Windows.
+Right-click (in the Playback tab) the Bluetooth Stereo Audio device (the default device is Headset).
+Click Connect to complete the stereo connection.
+A file being copied to/from a connected Bluetooth device appears to be transferring very slowly .
+Existing Sources Source Sou Many 0 mm Image: